Aaronnnpf/restaurant-project/README.md

 ## User Experience
 1. ### First time customers
-* As a first time user, easy navigation is a must to see what the site hs to offer.
+* As a first time user, easy navigation is a must to see what the site has to offer.
-* As a first time user, to look at what food is avaialble and view reviews.
+* As a first time user, to look at what food is available and view reviews.
 * As a first time user, I want the ease of being able to book, find the location and see what kind of parking is available through the map.

 2. ### Returning customer goals